-Montgomery Alabama, The birthplace for the civil rights movement, the place where Rosa Parks was arrested starting the Montgomery Bus Boycott in 1955, the march from Selma to Montgomery in 1965, and Civil Rights Memorials takes another large step in moving forward by electing Alabama’s first African American mayor, Steven Reed who emphasizes how important it is for him to be “a part of that history.”
+Montgomery, Alabama: the birthplace for the civil rights movement, the place where Rosa Park was arrested starting the Montgomery Bus Boycott in 1955, and the march from Selma to Montgomery in 1965.
+Civil Rights took another large step forward this month by electing Alabama’s first African American mayor, Steven Reed, who emphasizes how important it is for him to be “a part of that history.”

 Reed touches on the fact in an interview with Sister Circle That he could have never imagined this for himself growing up in Alabama explaining the change we have seen in the world is what has allowed a man “whose father led sit in protests for equal treatment under the law can now take this oath and help write laws that apply equally to all.”
 Reed initially tried to start his own business and went down that route until he “got frustrated with the lack of progress” in Alabama and decided to get into politics.

 Reed speaks in his inauguration about the change he is pushing to see.
 He explains that he wants to “build around positivity, around opportunity, and all the things that tie us together.”
 Reed continuously celebrates the change while pursuing for even more.
 I stand hopeful to see the changes Steven Reed will be able to make and in the words of Reed, “Let us mark this day in remembrance of who we are and how far we’ve come.”